 Mun Ho centers his research on economic growth, productivity, taxation, and environmental economics.
-He coauthored a 2005 book, Information Technology and the American Growth Resurgence, which traced the adoption of information technology by U.S. industries and the parallel growth of highly educated workers.
+He coauthored a 2013 book, Double Dividend: Environmental Taxes and Fiscal Reform in the US discussing how carbon policies could contribute to fiscal reforms in the U.S..
 Ho also recently authored a 2020 paper in Energy Economics titled, "Analyzing Carbon Price Policies Using a General Equilibrium Model with Production Parameters Estimated Using Firm Data."

 He is a senior economist at Dale Jorgenson Associates and contributes to the firm’s analysis of energy and environmental policies for the U.S. Department of Energy and Environmental Protection Agency.

-Ho also works with the Harvard University Center for the Environment, focusing on Chinese energy use and environmental policy.
-That research is reported in a 2007 book that he co-edited, Clearing the Air: Assessing the Health and Economic Damages of Air Pollution in China.
-Additionally, he wrote an article in the Journal of Public Economics titled "When Carbon Emission Trading Meets a Regulated Industry: evidence from the electricity sector of China," analyzing the emissions impacts of China's carbon market pilot programs.
+Ho also works with the Harvard-China Project on Energy, Economy and Environment, focusing on Chinese energy use and environmental policy.
+That research is reported in a 2013 book that he co-edited, Clearer Skies over China: Reconciling Air Quality, Climate and Economic Goals.
+Additionally, he wrote a 2021 article in the Journal of Public Economics titled "When Carbon Emission Trading Meets a Regulated Industry: evidence from the electricity sector of China," analyzing the emissions impacts of China's carbon market pilot programs.